What does a Environmental Health Safety Manager do?

 Responsibilities:

-- Develop, implement, and maintain EHS policies and procedures in compliance with local, state, and federal regulations.
+- Develop, implement, and maintain EHS policies and procedures to ensure compliance with local, state, and federal regulations.

 - Conduct regular safety audits and inspections to identify potential hazards and ensure compliance with safety standards.

-- Provide training and education to employees on safety practices, hazard communication, and emergency response procedures.
+- Provide training and education to employees on EHS policies, procedures, and best practices.

 Qualifications